iamdustan/iamdustan.github.io/_posts/2013-01-16-reading-list.md

 title: Books of 2012
 tags:
 - reading list
+summary:
+---

-summary: In 2012, my voracious appetite for reading and learning had reached new heights.
+In 2012, my voracious appetite for reading and learning had reached new heights.
 Without setting any direct goals for reading, I began the year consuming book upon book upon book and kept a running record of what I had read so at year&rsquo;s end I could look back on it all and see what I had discovered.
----

-2012 was a breakout year for my love of books and reading.
 I inadvertently almost averaged a book a week and ended the year with 42.
-I guess that means this past year I discovered the meaning of life.
+According to Siri, I have discovered the meaning of life.

-For posterity, here is the list:
+## The List

 <table class="numbered">
   <thead>